marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 <a name='more'></a>

-The reason I want to do this is that, as it the diagram stands now, it’s a bit too noisy and has a lot of outliers, for example.
+The reason I want to do this is that, as it the chart stands now, it’s a bit too noisy and has a lot of outliers, for example.

 The reason this is violating the principle is that I’ve yet to start filtering data out without running into problems.
 First, we can filter out some reasonable outliers (for example, everything with a lead time above 300 days…) and that might be good.
 But then we see new outliers and want to take them out as well.
-Before long someone (probably ourselves) will ask: “That graph is nice now, but it’s not showing all the data”.
+Before long someone (probably ourselves) will ask: “That chart is nice now, but it’s not showing all the data”.

 This filter is a tool and needs to be used with care.
 With great powers yada yada yada.